 As you know, I love preparing special treats–from dog chews and biscuits to frozen dog treats–for Tiki and Barli.
 But it’s important to know WHICH foods you can incorporate in your treat recipes.
-Today we have a guest post from Tails.com about fruits you can–and cannot–add to those treats or serve alone!
+Today we have a guest post from Tails.com about what fruits can dogs eat — and those fruits you should never add to treats or serve alone!

 When you think of a healthy diet, you probably imagine one packed with fresh fruit.
 That might be a winner for us, but it’s not quite the same for our dogs.